raj18verma/Candidate-Rating-System/README.md

 ![jsr2](https://github.com/raj18verma/Candidate-Rating-System/blob/main/A%20modern%20and%20in%207a1eb0ba-15bf-4887-9982-744b281da50b.png)

 # Candidate Rating System
 This repository contains the code and instructions for identifying credible candidates seeking job openings, as presented by the recruiter.
-It efficiently filters out incomplete profiles or those lacking adequate skills.
+Made purely using HTML, CSS, and JavaScript, it efficiently filters out incomplete profiles or those lacking adequate skills.
 Users are assessed based on the color of their Profile Summary Card.
 A green color signifies a strong and well-rounded profile, while red or light red indicates a profile that may require improvements or corrections.

 ## Business Understanding
 In every job hiring platform, the profile completion details column typically includes name, email address, profile pictures, social media profiles, and more.
 This information serves as a benchmark for distinguishing credible profiles.
 To accomplish this, we propose creating a profile summary card that ranges from Red (indicating a poor profile) to Green (indicating a strong profile) in color.